-To keep warts from spreading before or during treatment, avoid direct contact with your (and others') warts and don't pick at the warts.
-Never cut a wart yourself, as there is a danger of bleeding, scarring, and infection.
+To keep warts from spreading before or during treatment, avoid direct contact with the warts and don't pick at them.
+It's best for only health care providers to cut out warts, as there is a risk of bleeding, scarring, and infection.
 To relieve discomfort from the warts, some people have tried wearing a foam pad or donut in their shoe.
-Remedies with skin-softening agents in them may also help relieve discomfort.

-If your plantar warts continue to plague you despite these efforts, a visit to your health care provider and/or dermatologist may be warranted.
-Tell your provider if and which methods of treatment you have already tried, and discuss with her/him other types of medical treatments including drug therapy, cryosurgery ("freezing" the wart), electrosurgery, laser treatment, or cutting out the wart.
+If plantar warts continue to plague these efforts, a visit to a health care provider may be warranted.
+Tell them if and which methods of treatment have already been tried, and discuss with them other types of treatments including drug therapy, cryotherapy ("freezing" the wart), laser treatment, or cutting out the wart, may be appropriate.

-The good news about plantar warts is that they often disappear within two years on their own, called "spontaneous remission."
-The bad news is that warts, whether treated or not, can persist and recur at any time.
+The good news about plantar warts is that they often disappear within two years on their own, which is called spontaneous remission.
+On the other hand, these warts, whether treated or not, can persist and recur at any time.
 To prevent getting plantar warts in the first place, try to keep your feet clean and dry by changing your shoes and socks frequently, and wear sandals or flip flops when walking in public showers, locker rooms, and pool areas.